-In order to calculate the Wannier functions, we freeze the self-consistent potential and perform a non-selfconsistent calculation on a uniform $n \times n \times n$ grid of k-points.
-We tested several grid densities ranging from n=4 to n=10 and ultimately chose n=8 (see end of next subsection).
+In order to calculate the Wannier functions, we freeze the self-consistent potential and perform a non-self-consistent calculation on a uniform $n \times n \times n$ grid of k-points (the "abinitio mesh").
+We tested several grid densities ranging from n=4 to n=10 and ultimately chose n=8 (see end of next section).
 Since we want to construct 18 WFs (s, p, and d-like for spin up and down), we need to include a sufficient number of extra bands to cover the orbital character of these intended WFs everywhere in the Brillouin zone.
-With this in mind, we calculate the first 28 bands at each k-point, and then exclude any bands above $58 \,\mathrm{eV}$ (the "outer window" of Ref.
-18).
+With this in mind, we calculate the first 28 bands at each k-point, and then exclude any bands above 58 eV, the "outer window" of Ref.
+20. (The choice of outer window is somewhat arbitrary as long as the number of bands it encloses is larger than the number of WFs, and we confirm that the calculated AHC has very little dependence upon this choice.
+The main effect of choosing a larger outer window is that one obtains slightly more localized WFs in real space, and thus slightly smoother bands in k-space.)
 The 18 WFs are then disentangled from the remaining bands using the procedure described in the next section.

-B. Maximally-localized spinor Wannier functions for bcc Fe
+B. Maximally localized spinor Wannier functions for bcc Fe

 The energy bands of interest (extending up to, and just above, the Fermi energy) have mainly mixed s and d character and are entangled with the bands at higher energies.
-In order to construct maximally-localized WFs to describe these bands, we use a two-step post-processing procedure18 as implemented in the WANNIER90 code.28 In the first ("disentangling") step, an 18-band subspace (the "projected space") is identified that minimizes the invariant part of the spread functional, subject to the constraint of including the states within an inner energy window.18 We chose this window to span an energy range of 30 eV from the bottom of the valence bands (up to $E{\rm win}$ in Fig. 1).
-In the second step, a set of maximally-localized WFs spanning this subspace is chosen by minimizing the gauge-dependent part of the spread functional.20 where $|u{n,\mathbf{k}+\mathbf{b}}^{\sigma}\rangle$ is one of the two components of the spinor wavefunction.

-Although the original prescription for obtaining maximally-localized Wannier functions was formulated for the spinless case, it is trivial to adapt it to treat spinor wavefunctions, in which case the resulting WFs also have spinor character: each element of the overlap matrix, which is the key input to the WF-generation code, is simply calculated as the sum of two spin components,
+In order to construct maximally localized WFs to describe these bands, we use a modified version of the postprocessing procedure of Ref.
+20. We start by reviewing the original twostep procedure from that work, as it applies to iron.
+In the first ("subspace selection") step, an 18-band subspace (the "projected space") is identified.
+This is done by minimizing a suitably defined functional, subject to the constraint of including the states within an inner energy window.20 In the case of iron we choose this window to span an energy range of 30 eV from the bottom of the valence bands (up to E{win} in Fig. 1).
+In the second ("gauge selection") step, the gauge freedom within the projected subspace is explored to obtain a set of Bloch-like functions $|u{n\mathbf{k}}^{(W)}\rangle$ which are optimally smooth as a function of \mathbf{k} .23 They are related to the 18 maximally localized WFs by Eq.
+(12).
+Although the method of Refs.
+20 and 23 was formulated for the spinless case, it is trivial to adapt it to treat spinor wave functions, in which case the resulting WFs also have spinor character: each element of the overlap matrix, which is the key input to the WF-generation code, is simply calculated as the sum of two spin components,

-$$S{\mathbf{k},\mathbf{b}}^{nm} = \sum{\sigma} \left\langle u{n\mathbf{k}}^{\sigma} | u{m,\mathbf{k}+\mathbf{b}}^{\sigma} \right\rangle \,, \tag{42}$$
+$$S{\mathbf{k},\mathbf{b}}^{nm} = \sum{\sigma=\uparrow,\downarrow} \langle u{n\mathbf{k}}^{\sigma} | u{m,\mathbf{k}+\mathbf{b}}^{\sigma} \rangle.$$ (45)